-Hood College has developed an extensive merit scholarship program that recognizes outstanding achievement, demonstrated talent and accomplishment in leadership, research, community service or writing.
-All admitted students are automatically considered for merit scholarships, and scholarship awards are mailed with admission decisions.
+Hood College has developed extensive need-based grant and merit scholarship programs.
+While the grant program is designed to help meet demonstrated need, the scholarship program recognizes outstanding achievement. demonstrated talent and accomplishment in leadership, research, community service or writing.
+All admitted students are automatically considered for need-base grants and merit scholarships and scholarship awards are mailed with admission decisions.